syncfusion-content/blazor-docs/blazor/datagrid/how-to/apply-styles-to-specific-grid-when-page-has-multiple-grids.md

 ---
 layout: post
-title: Apply styles to specific grid when page has multiple DataGrid Component| Syncfusion
+title: Apply styles to the specific grid when the page has multiple DataGrid Component| Syncfusion
-description: Checkout and learn here all about Apply styles to specific grid when page has multiple grids in Syncfusion Blazor DataGrid component and more.
+description: Checkout and learn here all about Apply styles to the specific grid when page the has multiple grids in Syncfusion Blazor DataGrid component and more.
 platform: Blazor
 control: DataGrid
 documentation: ug
 ---

-# Apply styles to specific grid when page has multiple DataGrid Component
+# Apply styles to the specific grid when the page has multiple DataGrid Component

 To apply specific styles to a particular DataGrid component when a page contains multiple grids, define the **ID** property of the Grid or specify a custom class for the Grid component.
 Once the **ID** property or custom class name is assigned to Grid  using CSS selectors, the DataGrid component can be identified and styles can be applied to it.